Summer Blooms, but Year-Round Fun!

-Please bring a container to bring your lavender home.
+Please bring scissors or gardening shears, plus a container to bring your lavender home.

-We provide scissors, and buckets on a first come, first serve basis, so please consider bringing your own.
+We provide a small amount of scissors, and buckets on a first come, first serve basis, so please consider bringing your own.

 Please email us for private tours of our historic barns for weddings and special events, or click on, “Our Barns” for more information.

 Please read our farm rules before you visit:

 We welcome visitors to our farm by appointment only, so please email us the date you plan to visit, and the number of guests in your party.
 You may also register for one of our tours, open farm days, workshops, or other events.
 2018 will be our second season of blooming lavender beginning in late May to September.
 We are excited our 9 varieties of lavender will be a beautiful view of vibrant purple!
 Please see our Farm Tours we are offering for 2018, and email us at email@example.com to register for a group of 10 or more.